-Favourable labour market trends continued in late 2017.
+The end of 2017 was marked by the continuation of favourable developments in the labour market.
 The total number of employed persons in the fourth quarter grew noticeably from the average of the preceding quarter, primarily due to the increase in their number in the private sector (Figure 14).
-At the same time, unemployment continued to decrease as a result of both new employment and the clearings from records for other reasons (failure to comply with legal regulations, registration cancellation and failure to report regularly).
-Consequently, the registered unemployment rate (according to seasonally adjusted data) fell to 11.7% in November.
-According to the latest available Labour Force Survey data for the third quarter of 2017, the unemployment rate went down from 11.4% in the second quarter to 10.1% (Figure 15).
-At the beginning of the fourth quarter, average nominal gross and net wages picked up considerably, primarily driven by the rise in the wages in the public sector and industry (Figure 16).
-The rise in real wages was less pronounced due to the simultaneous increase in consumer prices.
+At the same time, unemployment continued to decrease, driven by new employment and the clearings from records for other reasons (non-compliance with legal provisions, registration cancellation and failure to report regularly).
+Consequently, the registered unemployment rate (according to seasonally adjusted data) fell to 11.4% in December (Figure 15).
+In the last quarter of 2017, average nominal gross and net wages picked up noticeably, primarily driven by the rise in the wages in the public sector and industry (Figure 16).

-After stagnating in November, consumer prices fell by 0.3% on a monthly level in December (Table 1).
-The most significant contribution to the drop in consumer prices in December came from the seasonal decrease in the prices of clothing and footwear and processed food (cheese, milk, oil and fats).
-At the same time, the aforementioned price decrease was partially offset by the increase in the prices of tobacco (due to the rise in excises), vegetables and fuels and lubricants for personal transport equipment (caused by the increase in the price of crude oil on the global market).
-Having grown for the sixth consecutive month, the average price of a barrel of Brent crude oil was 11.4% higher in December than in October (Figure 19).
-The increase in the price of crude oil on the global market resulted from favourable global economic developments, the agreement between OPEC and Russia on continued production restrictions and political turmoil in the Middle East.
-Furthermore, the annual overall CPI inflation rate went down from 1.4% in November to 1.2% in December (Figure 18).
-The annual growth in the prices of unprocessed and processed food slowed down in the last two months of 2017, whereas the annual increase in the prices of other main CPI components gained pace.
-Core inflation was stable, remaining at 1.4% in November and December, unchanged from the preceding three months.
+Consumer prices fell by 0.3% in December from November (Table 1).
+The most significant contribution came from the seasonal decrease in the prices of clothing and footwear.
+In addition, the prices of processed food (dairy products, oil and fats) dropped significantly, but the prices of these products were still higher than in December 2016.
+The consumer price decrease in December was partially offset by the increase in the prices of tobacco (due to the rise in excises), vegetables and fuels and lubricants for personal transport equipment (caused by the increase in the price of crude oil on the global market).
+The annual overall CPI inflation rate went down from 1.4% in November to 1.2% in December (Figure 18).
+This was mainly due to the slowdown of the annual growth in the prices of processed food and energy (due to the base effect, i.e. a sharp increase in the prices of fuels and lubricants in December 2017).
+The annual growth of industrial producer prices on the domestic market (excluding energy) accelerated slightly, from 0.9% in November to 1.0% in December.